Anna Abrikosova: Marriage

 Lady Dorothy Howard's letters make occasional references to Anna Abrikosova receiving attentions from aristocratic suitors.
 One was codenamed "Prince So-and-So".
 The other, whom Howard referred to only as "Sandro", was alleged in a letter dated January 18, 1904, either, "out of dispetto", ("spite") or having possibly, "ceased to care for Ania", to have recently become engaged to a princess and junior member of the British royal family.

 According to experts, however, on the culture of the Kupechestvo ("The Russian Merchant Class") during the last decades of the House of Romanov, intermarriage between elite Moscow mercantile families and the aristocracy was widely frowned upon, as aristocratic suitors were widely presumed to be golddiggers.
-This would have been even more the case in Anna Abrikosova's immediate family.
-Her paternal grandmother had forced her 17-year old aunt, Glafira Abrikosova, into an arranged marriage to a much older member of the Russian nobility, who had no intention of remaining faithful.
-After a scandalous and almost immediate separation, Anna's adopted father, Nikolai Abrikosov, had defied the orders of their mother and had taken his sister in.
-Nikolai Abrikosov then spent the next decade bribing corrupt civil service officials working in the Most Holy Synod until he finally obtained the signature of Tsar Alexander III on a document granting his sister Glafira an Orthodox ecclesiastical divorce.
+This would have been even more the case within Anna Abrikosova's immediate family.
+Her paternal grandmother had forced her 17-year old aunt, Glafira Abrikosova, into an arranged marriage to a much older member of the Russian nobility, who expected his wife to tolerate live openly on a dilapidated country estate with both her husband and his mistress.
+After Glafira's refusal resulted in a scandalous and almost immediate separation, Anna's adopted father, Nikolai Abrikosov, had defied his outraged mother and had taken his sister in.
+Nikolai Alexeievich Abrikosov then spent the next decade bribing corrupt civil service officials working in the Most Holy Synod until he finally obtained the signature of Tsar Alexander III on a document granting his sister Glafira an Orthodox ecclesiastical divorce.
+By that time, Glafira had studied neurology and psychology under Dr. Jean Martin Charcot in Paris, graduated from the Sorbonne University, and had become one of the first female psychologists.

-Very likely, these were both among the reasons why, after Anna Abrikosova left Girton College without receiving a degree, she returned to Moscow and accepted a marriage proposal from her first cousin, Vladimir Abrikosov.
+Recent historians Muriel Joffe and Adele Lindenmeyr have commented that while Glafira Abrikosova, "fits Ostrovsky's stereotype of daughters sacrificed by greedy or social climbing parents, and demonstrates the legal prison that marriage could become", they also praised Glafira's rebellion and eventual victory over both her mother and her unfaithful husband as, "a plot twist not anticipated by Ostrovsky!"
+It is very likely, therefore, that her Aunt Glafira's experiences were among the reasons why, after Anna Abrikosova left Girton College without receiving a degree, she returned to Moscow and, rather than marrying above her station, she instead accepted a marriage proposal from her first cousin, Vladimir Abrikosov.